legleux/xrplf-ci/docker/debian/README.md

-## Ubuntu: A Docker image used to build and test rippled
+## Debian: A Docker image used to build and test rippled

-The code in this repository creates a locked-down Ubuntu image for building and testing rippled in the GitHub CI pipelines.
+The code in this repository creates a locked-down Debian image for building and testing rippled in the GitHub CI pipelines.

 Although the images will be built by a CI pipeline in this repository, if